Summer Hours (July 7 – September 4, 2021)

 Services for current Ambrose students, faculty and staff

 Sign into your library account and then browse our online catalogue to find books to request.
-When you receive an email that they are ready, you may pick them up in the library entry Monday - Friday between 9:00 am & 4:00 pm (with the exception of statutory holidays).
+When you receive an email that they are ready, you may pick them up during open hours at the Holds Shelf (near the Circulation Desk).
+You will still need to sign them out at the Circulation Desk.

 If there is something you need that our Library doesn't have, fill in the Interlibrary Loan Request form and we will do our best to find the item for you.
 It can 3-10 business days to receive your requested material.

 Ambrose Library is here to support you!
-If you need help, contact us by phone (403-410-2946), email (firstname.lastname@example.org), or through online chat (click the Welcome to Ambrose Library Chat! button at the bottom of the screen).
-We will respond to your questions Monday - Friday between 8:30 am & 4:30 pm (with the exception of statutory holidays).
+If you need help, contact us by phone (403-410-2946) or email (firstname.lastname@example.org).
+We will respond to your questions during the library's open hours.
 For more information, see our Guide to Using the Library.

 About the Ambrose Library